 ASME flanges have a minimum of four bolt holes; for higher diameter flanges, the number of bolt holes is always in multiples of four.
 The selection of the number of bolt holes depends on the factor such as

 - Size of the flange

 Different Kinds of Fasteners Used in Piping

-Stud has a thread on full lengths or at both ends.
-As shown in images.
-It is having three components if washers are not used (two nuts and stud).
-If you used washer it would become five.
-Sometimes additional nuts are used for hydraulic tensioning with larger size stud.
+The stud has a thread on full lengths or at both ends.
+As shown in the images.
+It has three components if washers are not used (two nuts and a stud).
+If you used a washer, it would become five.
+Sometimes additional nuts are used for hydraulic tensioning with larger size studs.

-Bolts have a thread at one end and hexagonal head on another end.
+Bolts have a thread at one end and a hexagonal head on another end.
 See the image below.
-In the process, piping bolts are used with lower strength flange types such as GRE/GRP, bronze.
-Usually, washers are used with bolt to prevent excessive load to the flange.
+In the process, piping bolts are used with lower strength flange types such as GRE/GRP and bronze.
+Usually, washers are used with a bolt to prevent excessive load to the flange.

-A washer is a thin plate with a hole at center.
-Washers distribute the load on flange face; this prevents damage to the flange.
+A washer is a thin plate with a hole at the center.
+Washers distribute the load on the flange face; this prevents damage to the flange.
 Non-metallic flange required washers due to this reason.
-Different types of washers are used such as Flat, Splits, and Conical Springs.
+Different types of washers are used, such as Flat, Splits, and Conical Springs.
 Flat and split washers are shown in the image.

 Stud Bolt Specification & Standard

-Various ASME standards are used for stud bolts and nuts to manufacturing bolting material.
-List of such standard is given below.
+Various ASME standards are used to manufacture bolting material for stud bolts and nuts.
+A list of such standards is given below.

-- Diameter and Lengths of the stud and bolt are covered in ASME B16.5 & B16.47
+- The diameter and Length of the stud and bolt are covered in ASME B16.5 & B16.47.

 - ASME B18.2.1 for Square and Hex Bolts and Screws